-In fact, social media has become so important that nearly 80 percent
+In fact, social media has become so important that nearly

 of businesses have full-time teams dedicated to their social media.
 Over recent years, however, marketing in social media has expanded beyond merely having social media accounts, and brands have begun investing in social media advertising.
 So, when it comes to creating a strong social marketing campaign, where do you begin?

 UNDERSTANDING AND CHOOSING THE RIGHT SOCIAL AD PLATFORM

 Almost all of the popular social media platforms offer some type of advertising to businesses.
 Each has their own benefits, depending on your marketing goals and target audience.
 According to

 , these are the most popular social ad platforms:

 Finding the right social medium to run your campaign depends on several factors.
 Before you start creating ads for each of your social media accounts, it’s important to understand how each social media platform’s advertising services work.
 To help, we’ve broken down the most popular.

 1. SOCIAL MARKETING CAMPAIGNS ON FACEBOOK AND INSTAGRAM